miker704/Strife/patch_V5_notes.md

     - Finalized Anime V2 Avatar Decorations to Strife Shop.
     - Finalized Anime V2 Profile effects to Strife Shop.
     - Added new tool tip to nitro icon on Profile Effect Preview Modal.
+    - Added new tool tip to nitro icon on Avatar decorations preview modal.